ivanpilot/travelx/spec.md

   [X] Add the possibility to view the activities and to which boards each of them is related [X] Be able to edit and delete an activity
-[X] add a button to switch from standard user to an admin user (development phase of the website)
+[X] add a button to switch from standard user to an admin user (development phase of the website) [ ] Fix the creation of a activity with appropriate actions depending if user or admin

 Friend
 [X] Create the user / friends model and relationships